laurentperrinet/laurentperrinet.github.io/content/publication/mansour-17-gdr/index.md

+---
----abstract: 'The properties of motion processing for driving smooth eye movements have bee investigated using simple, artificial stimuli such as gratings, small dots or random dot patterns.
+abstract: 'The properties of motion processing for driving smooth eye movements have bee investigated using simple, artificial stimuli such as gratings, small dots or random dot patterns.
 Motion processing in the context of complex, natural images is less known.
 We have previously investigated the human ocular following responses